-The northern extent of the Study Area contains a portion of Herne Swamp.
-Herne Swamp is a DEECA mapped wetland.
+The northern extent of the Study Area contains a portion of the DEECA mapped Herne Swamp wetland.
 The mapped wetland occurs to the west of Merri Creek and forms part of the Merri Creek Catchment.

 Herne Swamp is currently estimated to have an area of around 62.1 ha in total, with approximately 34.8 ha located within the Study Area (Rain Consulting 2023).
-The former extent of Herne Swamp has been substantially reduced as a result of historical drainage modifications in the wider area.
+The former extent of Herne Swamp, was substantially larger, extending north and west of the study area, though the historic extent did not extend south beyond the high point within the study area (See Appendix B, Figure 2-3).
+The historic reduction of the Herne Swamp extent is thought to be a result of historical drainage modifications associated with farming and development in the wider area.
 Within the Study Area, drainage modifications are in the form of a drainage channel running east to west across the Study Area and several farm dams.
 Current land uses within Herne Swamp include livestock grazing and rural conservation.

 Within the Study Area, Herne Swamp is irregular in shape with two connected main sections as outlined in the DEECA mapped wetland.
-The main areas are located against the railway tracks on the western boundary and a larger section towards the north-west bounded by the Merri Creek (Aurecon, 2024), an artificial drainage line runs from the portion on the western boundary to Merri Creek at the east of the Study Area.
+The main areas are located against the railway tracks on the western boundary and a larger section towards the north-east bounded by the Merri Creek (Aurecon, 2025), an artificial drainage line runs from the portion on the western boundary to Merri Creek at the east of the Study Area.

 Within the Study Area, Herne Swamp contains areas of the Critically Endangered EPBC Act listed Seasonal Herbaceous Wetland (Freshwater) of the Temperate Lowland Plains (SHWTLP) threatened ecological community (TEC).
-Herne Swamp is also mapped from DEECA's current wetlands dataset as Freshwater Marshes/Meadow (temporary) and within the Study Area, Herne Swamp contains potential suitable habitat for several common and threatened flora and fauna species.
+Herne Swamp is also mapped from DEECA's current wetlands dataset as Freshwater Marshes/Meadow (temporary) and within the Study Area, Herne

+Swamp contains potential suitable habitat for several common and threatened flora and fauna species.